Ice accidents during the 2017 Ice Season

-A 6 year old boy and his 10 year old brother feel through thin ice on a drainage pond.
+A 6 year old boy and his 10 year old brother fell through thin ice on a drainage pond.
 The 6 year old did not survive.

 Temperatures from the 10th to the 17th were above freezing peaking at 61 degrees on the aftternoon of the 15th.
 From the 18th to 20th there was enough freezing degree days to make about an inch of ice.
 Also, the pond may have developed active convection as a result of the strong sun on five of the days running up to the accident.
 The bottom line is the beginning and end of the ice season are particularly prone to thin ice from recent cold or weak ice from thaws.

 An experimental plane flipped over on a runway plowed on the lake while he was moving the plane away from the plane away from the landing area,.
 It was a warm, sunny day.
 I